 The new AUG/A3 M1 comes in three distinct variants when it comes to targeting.
 The 11-slot Short Rail version incorporates a minimalist, optics-ready rail that is low to the receiver for snag-free handling.
 The 16-slot High Rail elevates the operator’s desired optic for an improved cheekweld.

-The AUG/A3 M1’s recoil is softer than that of an AR due to the greater mass of the rifle combined with its adjustable short-stroke gas piston operating system, and the superb design of the bullpup’s trigger yields good performance.
+The AUG/A3 M1’s recoil is softer than that of an AR due to the greater mass of the rifle combined with its adjustable short-stroke gas piston operating system.
+Meanwhile, the superb design of the bullpup’s trigger yields good performance.
 I printed some surprisingly tight groups just sitting on the ground and propping the tidy little rifle on my knees.

 - Caliber: 5.56mm NATO